rsaavedraf/checkmate-in-x/README.md

 | Mate-in-3a | ...    | ...     | ...     |
 | Mate-in-3b |        |         |         |
 | ....       |        |         |         |

+##Update 2022-12-04:
+The python script is working well and almost done now.
+Only pending tasks for it:
+- Support castle moves
+- Write up usage/help for the it
+- Change recursive scheme to iterative (this will likely be convenient for a multithreaded rewrite)